robolab-pavia/slr-kit/README.md

 there are also 2 templates for this script the first is `report_template.md` which is automatically filled by the script, the second is `report_template.tex` which needs to be filled with the csv tables and the graph saved by the script.

+## `report_template.md`

+This is the Markdown template that will be automatically be cloned and filled by `topic_report.py`.
+The report will contain:
+- The title of the dataset analysed
+- A table containing data about Topic-Year evolution
+- A graph about Topic-Year evolution
+- A table containing data about the Journals that published the papers, and their topics distribution
+- A table containing data about the Journals that published the papers, and the publication year distribution